kristina-xm/TaskBoardApp-Terraform-Azure/README.md

 # ASP.NET Core Application Deployment to Azure using Terraform
 This repository provides the necessary steps and files to deploy a ready Task Board application to Azure using Terraform

-The app can be accessed on the following link: https://taskboard-45398.azurewebsites.net/

 ## Steps

 ### 1. Before Terraform configuration: Start the App in a Docker Instance